 However, it’s not just the bullied who are at risk.
 Experts agree that bullies are as likely, if not more so, to use alcohol or drugs as the victims of bullying.
 The theory is that kids who are aggressive at an early age often seek out other kids who are ‘non-rule governed’.
 Those who bully are also more likely to develop behavioral problems such as poor school performance, vandalizing property and early sexual activity.
 They are also more likely to use alcohol or drugs well before their peers.

 Studies show that both perpetrators and victims of bullying are more apt to use nicotine, alcohol, and marijuana.
 These substances are viewed by many as experimental, but they have proven to be gateways into harder drugs such as opioids, meth or cocaine, and it’s not uncommon for these drugs to be used on school campuses.
 When kids struggle with low self-esteem in combination with a mental disorder, they may feel that drug use eases their pain without realizing that it is actually creating a vicious cycle of dangerous self-medication.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Overlapping Signs and Symptoms of Bullying and Substance Abuse

 To make matters more complex, the red flags associated with both bullying and a substance use disorder (SUD) overlap extensively.
 As a parent, teacher or friend who is concerned about the warning signs of bullying and/or substance abuse, it’s important to be aware of these types of behaviors.